The 1920s

 • The Bay of Plenty railway linking Auckland with Tauranga and Tāneatua was opened.

 • The discovery on 5 October of the body of 16-year-old Elsie Walker in a disused quarry in Tāmaki, Auckland, sparked intense public interest.
-The cause of her death was never determined and no one was ever charged with any offence in relation to it.
+The cause of her death was never determined and no one was ever charged with any offence.

 • The prohibitionist vote fell to its lowest level since the first national licensing referendum was held in 1911, polling 40.1% in November.